H2020-IPM-Decisions/DSSService/docs/index.md

 ```
 Please note that the pests and crops are referred by [EPPO codes](https://www.eppo.int/RESOURCES/eppo_databases/eppo_codes)

-In addition to this, most field observations carry some kind of quantification information: Number of leaves infected, number of eggs per area or in traps, etc. Since this is different for most pests, and also is expressed differently in different models, we have to include a wild card in the system.
+In addition to this, most field observations carry some kind of quantification information: Number of leaves infected, number of eggs per plant, trap countings, etc. Since this is different for most pests, and also is expressed differently in different models, we have to include a wild card in the system.
 So we have added the property "fieldObservationQuantifications".
-These are given as an array, so that they correspond item-by-item with the array of fieldObservations.
+These quantifications are given as an array, so that they correspond item-by-item with the array of fieldObservations.
 Each quantification has its own schema definition, given in the "definition" section.

 Pasting the schema into the [online version of json-editor](https://json-editor.github.io/json-editor/) allows us to create a request like the one below:
 ```